micahwoods/atcweb3/content/post/office-hour-discussion-summarized/index.md

 <br>

 Fortunately, YouTube and podcast players have settings to listen at increased speed, which works great for native English speakers who want to get through such a long episode more quickly.
-But this approach doesn't work so well if you don't understand English so well.
+But this approach doesn't work if you don't understand English so well.

 Here, then, [by request](https://twitter.com/FrancoisViovy/status/1471024683948691457?s=20), is a summary of the conversation.
 I also have the [auto-generated transcript](https://www.asianturfgrass.com/post/office-hour-discussion-summarized/transcript_woods_tritabaugh.txt) if that's useful for anyone to read or to analyze with translation software.